 There was no treatment interaction according to different categories of baseline risk.

 - Major adverse cardiovascular event or revascularization: 11.4% with omega-3 vs. 11.5% with placebo (p = not significant [NS])

 - All-cause mortality: 9.7% with omega-3 vs. 10.2% with placebo (p = NS)

 - Nonfatal myocardial infarction: 2.4% with omega-3 vs. 2.6% with placebo (p = NS)

 Among diabetic patients with no known CVD, omega-3 fatty acid supplementation was not beneficial.
 Omega-3 fatty acids failed to reduce the incidence of major adverse cardiovascular events compared with placebo.
-Omega-3 fatty acid also failed to reduce the incidence of major adverse cardiovascular events or revascularization compared with placebo.
+Omega-3 fatty acid also failed to reduce the incidence of major adverse cardiovascular events or revascularization, atrial fibrillation, or ventricular arrhythmia compared with placebo.
 Routine dietary supplementation of omega-3 fatty acids is not recommended.

 The ASCEND Study Collaborative Group.
 Effects of n−3 Fatty Acid Supplements in Diabetes Mellitus.
 N Engl J Med 2018;379:1540-50.

 Presented by Dr. Louise Bowman at the European Society of Cardiology Congress, Munich, Germany, August 26, 2018.

 Keywords: ESC Congress, ESC 19, ESC18, Diabetes Mellitus, Dietary Supplements, Fatty Acids, Omega-3, Ischemic Attack, Transient, Metabolic Syndrome, Myocardial Infarction, Myocardial Revascularization, Primary Prevention, Stroke, Vascular Diseases